Seattle Torrent

-The Seattle Torrent are an upcoming professional ice hockey team based in Seattle that will compete in the Professional Women's Hockey League (PWHL).
-They are the league's second expansion franchise and will join in the 2025–26 season alongside the Vancouver Goldeneyes.
-The team will play home games at the Climate Pledge Arena, which is also home to the Seattle Kraken of the National Hockey League.
+The Seattle Torrent are a professional ice hockey team based in Seattle that compete in the Professional Women's Hockey League (PWHL).
+They began play in the 2025–26 season, as did the Vancouver Goldeneyes, the PWHL's first two expansion teams.
+The team plays home games at Climate Pledge Arena, which is also home to the Seattle Kraken of the National Hockey League.

 History

 Seattle had been considered for a potential PWHL expansion team and hosted a league game during the Takeover Tour in January 2025.
 The Boston Fleet played the Montreal Victoire at Seattle's Climate Pledge Arena and drew a crowd of 12,608.
-Seattle also holds the record for the highest attendance at a women's hockey game in the United States, having drawn 14,551 for a Rivalry Series game between the United States and Canada women's national teams in 2022.
+Seattle also previously held the record for the highest attendance at a non-college women's hockey game in the United States, having drawn 14,551 for a Rivalry Series game between the United States and Canada women's national teams in 2022.

 The PWHL announced their expansion to Seattle on April 30, 2025.
 The Seattle team is the eighth franchise in the league and second expansion team, part of the league's first round of expansion alongside the Vancouver Goldeneyes.
-The team will begin play in the 2025–26 season.
-They will play their home games at Climate Pledge Arena, shared with the Seattle Kraken of the National Hockey League and Seattle Storm of the WNBA.
+The team began play in the 2025–26 season.
+They play their home games at Climate Pledge Arena, shared with the Seattle Kraken of the National Hockey League and Seattle Storm of the WNBA.
 The team's colors, emerald green and cream, are described as similar to the Storm's.
-The Kraken, who were part of the bidding group alongside arena operator Oak View Group, will assist the PWHL team in marketing and business operations.
+The Kraken, who were part of the bidding group alongside arena operator Oak View Group, assist the PWHL team in marketing and business operations.
 On June 20, 2025, former Oshawa Generals head coach, Steve O'Rourke, was named the team's inaugural coach, and on November 14, Hilary Knight was named the inaugural team captain.

+The Torrent's first game was hosted by their fellow expansion team, the Vancouver Goldeneyes, at Pacific Coliseum in Vancouver, British Columbia, on November 21.
+The team lost 4–3 in overtime; the first two goals for the Torrent were scored by Julia Gosling.
+The team's inaugural home game at Climate Pledge Arena drew 16,014 spectators, the largest attendance for a women's hockey game in the United States, and the visiting Minnesota Frost won 3–0.
+The Torrent earned their first win in franchise history in their third game, a 2–1 victory at home against the New York Sirens on December 3.
+On April 4, 2026, the team played the New York Sirens in the inaugural PWHL game at Madison Square Garden in New York City, which broke the record for attendance at a U.S. professional Women's hockey game with a total of 18,006 attendees, and sold out the iconic venue.
+The Torrent finished the season with an average attendance of 12,875, ranking first in the league.